YunlongJiao/pathwaypred/results/160502/README.md

 # NOTE

-This script runs prediction based on pulled all feature types and uses representative FS algorithms to distinguish features.
-And finally sees which feature type is more interesting in an overall comparison.
+This script studies feature selection with representative FS algorithms to distinguish importance of features.
+And finally sees which feature type when a model is learned based on multiple feature types is more interesting in an overall comparison.